 If constipation does not respond to behavioral modification and changes in diet, doctors may recommend certain drugs that help soften stool (stool softeners) and/or increase the spontaneous movement of the digestive tract (laxatives).
 Such drugs include polyethylene glycol, lactulose, mineral oil, milk of magnesia (magnesium hydroxide), senna, and bisacodyl.
 Many of these drugs are now available over the counter.
 However, doses should be based on the age and body weight of the child as well as the severity of constipation.
 Thus, parents should consult a doctor regarding the appropriate dose and number of doses per day before using these treatments.
 The goal of treatment is the passage of one soft stool per day.

 If children have a fecal impaction, options include gentle enemas and agents (such as mineral oil or polyethylene glycol) taken by mouth with large amounts of fluid.
 If these treatments are ineffective, children may need to be hospitalized to have the impaction removed.

 Infants do not usually require any of these treatments.
 Typically, a glycerin suppository is adequate.

-To maintain regular BMs, some children may require fiber supplements (such as psyllium), which may be obtained without a prescription.
-For these supplements to be effective, children must drink 32 to 64 ounces of water a day.
+To maintain regular BMs, doctors may recommend that children use fiber supplements (such as psyllium), which may be obtained without a prescription.
+For these supplements to be effective, children must drink 32 to 64 ounces (about 1 to 2 liters) of water a day.

-Usually, constipation is caused by behavioral or dietary issues (functional constipation).
+Usually, constipation is caused by behavioral or dietary issues (called functional constipation).